Skip to main content

 Anxiety

 Anxiety screening by GIA®, powered by digitalhumanOS™, uses Voice AI, Computer Vision, and Speech Biomarkers to detect anxiety through a single patient conversation.
-Screening performance: 77.5% accuracy.
-Screening takes under 5 minutes with results in 60 seconds.
+Screening performance: AUC 0.884.
+Screening takes 40 seconds with results in under 2 minutes.

 Unrecognized anxiety amplifies pain and fear, hindering rehabilitation and diminishing quality of life.